m1ra-k/CURSEANDCURE/README.md

 --> Wow... bump sound effects when you bump into something!
 Small details.

+--> There's a dancing NPC.
+She's recurring in a few places too.
+Try finding her in both!

 ## References
 The overworld character sprites heavily reference the video game *OMORI*'s.